JukeboxPipeline/jukebox-core/docs/devdoc/documenting.rst

   ``_templates``
     Contains templates that can be rendered out to e.g. html-pages ``userdoc``
     The usermanual for non-developer.
 Explains how to use the pipeline in production.
-This folder contains the rst-files ``devdoc``
+This folder contains the rst-files.
+  ``devdoc``
     A manual for developers.
 Information for developing and source code documentation.
-This folder contains the rst-files ``_build``
+This folder contains the rst-files.
+  ``_build``
     Contains the built documentation.
 So here are the rendered html-pages.
 This should not be version controlled.
     So you should rebuild your documentation at appropriate times.